 Face your fears

-If you’re tired of fear holding you back, try and work out how to get rid of fear or overcome them.
+If you’re tired of fear holding you back, try and work out how to get rid of fear or overcome it.
 By acknowledging and accepting your feelings, you learn how to get rid of fear and start taking small steps to reduce its impact on your life.

 While your fears are yours to conquer, you don’t have to fight this battle all on your own.
 Seek the support of your loved ones whenever you feel overwhelmed by fear.
 If you don’t feel like telling them about your fear, just spend time with them.
 This helps because when you’re with loved ones, your body releases oxytocin which helps strengthen existing relationships and is also responsible for dulling the effects of fear.